gordodev/shaw-fixrec-demo/README.md

 End Time:

 ## Overview
 This tool identifies discrepancies between FIX message symbols and the security master database, with focus on detecting corporate action-related symbol changes that weren't properly updated in trading systems.
+This was build as a demo during DE Shaw interview process.

 ## Features
 - Parses FIX 4.2 protocol messages (NewOrderSingle and ExecReport)